 Located in the heart of Chennai in Nungambakkam‘s Khader Nawaz Khan Road, this outlet of Cafe Coffee Day, India’s largest coffee shop/café chain, boasts of a unique menu and is far superior to normal CCD outlets.
 The Square specializes in international coffee brews and single-origin coffees and is also known for its relaxed and spacious seating arrangements.

-as one of India’s 40 best cafés by Conde Nast Traveler, the Wild Garden Cafe boasts of an extensive coffee menu that includes both traditional and modern brews, such as the affogato, piccolo cappuccino, and even the filter coffee.
+There are very few lists concerning cafés in Chennai that do not include the Amethyst.
+Only recently listed as one of India’s 40 best cafés by Conde Nast Traveler, the Wild Garden Cafe boasts of an extensive coffee menu that includes both traditional and modern brews, such as the affogato, piccolo cappuccino, and even the filter coffee.
 What makes its brews even better is the café’s amazing ambiance, with tables spread out in a manicured garden.

 Mathsya Hotel is the granddaddy of all Udipi hotels in Chennai and can largely be credited with popularizing restaurant-served filter coffee in the city.
 True to Udipi cuisine, the filter coffee served here is the authentic Mysore variant and boasts of a unique flavor that has been popular for several generations of Chennaiites.
 And let’s not forget the fact that a piping hot serving of coffee costs just under Rs.
 40 bucks!